Online unit clustering in higher dimensions: Introduction

 In fact, Chan and Zarrabi-Zadeh~\cite{CZ09} showed that no online algorithm (deterministic or randomized) for \textsc{Unit Covering} can have a competitive ratio better than $2$ in one dimension ($d=1$).
 They also showed that it is possible to get better results for \textsc{Unit Clustering} than for \textsc{Unit Covering}.
-Specifically, they developed the first algorithm with competitive ratio below $2$ for $d=1$, namely a randomized algorithm with competitive ratio $15/8$.
-Moreover, they developed a general method to achieve competitive ratio below $2^d$ in $\RR^d$ under $L_{\infty}$ metric for any $d \geq 2$, by ``lifting'' the one-dimensional algorithm to higher dimensions.
+Specifically, they devised the first algorithm with competitive ratio below $2$ for $d=1$, namely a randomized algorithm with competitive ratio $15/8$; they further improved this ratio to $11/6$~\cite{ZC09}.
+Moreover, they developed a general method to achieve competitive ratio below $2^d$ in $\RR^d$ under the $L_{\infty}$ norm for any $d \geq 2$, by lifting the one-dimensional algorithm to higher dimensions.
 In particular, the existence of an algorithm for \textsc{Unit Clustering} with competitive ratio $\rho_1$ for $d=1$ yields an algorithm with competitive ratio $\rho_d = 2^{d-1} \rho_1$ for every $d \geq 2$ for this problem.
-The current best competitive ratio for \textsc{Unit Clustering} in $\RR^d$ is obtained in exactly this way: the current best ratio $5/3$, for $d=1$, is due to Ehmsen and Larsen~\cite{EL13}, and this gives a ratio of $2^{d-1} \frac53$ for every $d \geq 2$.
+The current best competitive ratio for \textsc{Unit Clustering} in $\RR^d$, $2^{d-1} \frac53$ for every $d \geq 2$, is obtained in exactly this way (by lifting the algorithm of Ehmsen and Larsen~\cite{EL13}).

-A simple deterministic algorithm (\texttt{Algorithm Grid} below) that assigns points to a predefined set of unit cubes that partition $\RR^d$ can be easily proved to be $2^d$-competitive for both \textsc{Unit Covering} and \textsc{Unit Clustering}.
-Observe that in $\RR^d$, each cluster of $\opt$ can be split to at most $2^d$ grid-cell clusters created by the algorithm; hence the competitive ratio of the algorithm is at most $2^d$, and this analysis is tight.
+A simple deterministic algorithm (\texttt{Algorithm Grid} below) that assigns points to a predefined set of unit cubes that partition $\RR^d$ can be easily proven to be $2^d$-competitive for both \textsc{Unit Covering} and \textsc{Unit Clustering}.
+Since each cluster of $\opt$ can be split into at most $2^d$ grid-cell clusters created by the algorithm, the competitive ratio of \texttt{Algorithm Grid} is at most $2^d$, and this analysis is tight.
 See Fig.~\ref{fig:f3} for an example in the plane.

 \begin{quote} \texttt{Algorithm Grid.} Build a uniform grid in $\RR^d$ where cells are unit cubes of the form $\prod_{j=1}^d \, [i_j,i_j+1)$, where $i_j \in \ZZ$ for $j=1,\ldots,d$.
 For each new point $p$, if the grid cell containing $p$ is nonempty, put $p$ in the corresponding cluster; otherwise open a new cluster for the grid cell and put $p$ in it. \end{quote}